sipsorcery/prototypes/libwebrtc-echo/README.md

 `docker build -t libwebrtc-builder:0.1 -f Dockerfile-Builder --progress=plain .`

-## Building the application builder docker image

-This image builds an application that links to `libwebrtc-full.a`.
-The image still requires a lot of heavy dependencies which make it unsuitable for publishing.

-`docker build -t libwebrtc-appbuilder:0.1 -f Dockerfile-AppBuilder --progress=plain .`

 ## Building docker image

-The final application image.
-It copies the binary from the app build er image and installs the required shared library packages.
+The application image.
+It builds the application on an instance of the builder image and then copies the binary to a new ubuntu image and installs the required shared library packages.

 `docker build -t libwebrtc-webrtc-echo:0.1 --progress=plain .`